-On my first day in Cork I walked past The Oliver Plunkett and saw an ad for their nightly Traditional Irish Dinner and Show Experience.
+On my first day in Cork, I walked past The Oliver Plunkett and saw an ad for their nightly Traditional Irish Dinner and Show Experience.
+This is one of the best things to do in Cork.
 You can choose from a two or three-course meal to enjoy while you listen to traditional Irish music.
 It was definitely a highlight of my time in Cork.
 It was a two-hour show with a trio performing music and two young dancers accompanying them for some songs.

 I liked their enthusiasm and the fact they discussed each song before performing it.
 The food wasn’t bad either – I had the Irish stew for main, a chocolate brownie for dessert and a pint of Magners Cider, of course.
 I also didn’t feel uncomfortable dining solo either, which is always a bonus.

-If you want to see more of Ireland on a weekend in Cork, there’s actually several organised day tours available.
-I’ve included them in the below widget, but you can visit the Cliffs of Moher (I did a day trip from Galway), the Ring of Kerry, Dingle Peninsula and more.
+If you want to see more of Ireland on a weekend in Cork, there are actually several organised day tours available.
+I’ve included them in the below widget, but you can visit the Cliffs of Moher (I did a day trip from Galway), the Ring of Kerry, the Dingle Peninsula and more.

 There you have it – my weekend guide featuring my favourite things to do in Cork.

 Enjoy those colourful buildings and a pint of cider for me.
 For more inspiration and information, check out my fall packing list, my guide to Dublin, my Ireland and Northern Ireland itinerary and my entire UK/Europe itinerary, which is filled with corresponding blog posts.